 Solution: Kanerika implemented a centralized data analytics platform that integrated data from various sources into a unified system.
 This solution utilized advanced AI algorithms to provide real-time insights and enhance data-driven decision-making.

-Impact: The centralized analytics platform modernization significantly enhanced the client’s ability to leverage AI for better insights and operational efficiency, supporting strategic decision-making and growth.
+Impact: The modernization of the centralized analytics platform significantly enhanced the client’s ability to leverage AI for better insights and operational efficiency, supporting strategic decision-making and growth.

 2. Enhancing Data Integration Capabilities with Generative AI